AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

+Human scientists advance further by discerning common patterns across specific models from different experiments and, on that basis, formulating general models that account for data from all such experiments.
+For instance, Newtonian mechanics provides a unifying and interpretable framework by defining meaningful physical concepts and formulating general laws that are valid across diverse phenomena.
+Therefore, a central challenge for the AI-driven physics discovery field is to evolve beyond problem-specific model fitting towards AI systems capable of discovering knowledge that is inherently generalizable and universally applicable.

-In this paper, we present a discovery system, named AI-Newton, driven by concepts extraction and plausible reasoning.
-AI-Newton integrates an autonomous discovery workflow, powered by a knowledge base (KB) consisting of symbolic concepts, specific laws and general laws, represented through a physical domain specific language (DSL).
-In this way, giving a collection of physical experiments, AI-Newton can formulate symbolic general laws applicable across a wide problem scope without neither supervision nor any prior physical knowledge.
-As a proof-of-concept implementation, it can rediscover Newton's second law, law of gravitation, conservation laws and others in classical mechanics.
+In this Letter, we present AI-Newton, a concept-driven discovery system, which is designed for the critical question: how to extract concepts and general laws from problem-specific models.
+AI-Newton integrates an autonomous discovery workflow which is fundamentally built upon plausible reasoning and physical concepts.
+Given a collection of physical experiments, AI-Newton can gradually formulate a set of general laws applicable across a wide problem scope with neither supervision nor any prior physical knowledge.
+As a proof-of-concept implementation\footnote{Code available at \url{https://github.com/Science-Discovery/AI-Newton}}, by applying it to 46 different classical mechanics experiments, it can rediscover Newton's second law, energy conservation, law of gravitation and others in classical mechanics.